 Enhancing self-confidence about a topic or issue.

-So, the question is: What are you doing today to expand your knowledge and skills so you will be better prepared for tomorrow?
+So, what are you doing today to expand your knowledge and skills so you will be better prepared for tomorrow?

-Adopting a learning mind-set where you look for opportunities to grow, whether in your personal life (such as learning a new sport, hobby or traveling) or professional life (learning a new subject area, skill or taking on a new job) will keep you stimulated and prepared for the changing world around you.
-In addition, you might just have fun in the process.
+Adopting a learning mindset where you look for opportunities to grow, whether in your personal life (such as learning a new sport, hobby or travelling) or professional life (learning a new subject area, skill or taking on a new job) will keep you stimulated and prepared for the changing world around you.
+In addition, you might have fun in the process.